 Alcohol is everywhere, so parents need to be savvy and look for the warning signs.
 Don’t assume that the problem is going to pass you by because you’re the “right kind of parents.”
 Human nature hasn’t changed over centuries and if parents are honest, they will recall their own view of the world when they were teens.

-Warning Signs of Teen Alcohol Abuse/Addiction:
+Warning Signs of Teenage Drug Addiction:

 School: Is your child keeping up with his/her school work?
 Have they lost interest in going to school and look for excuses to stay home?
 Call the school and keep track of your child’s attendance in class.
 I coach football and basketball for middle school and high school.
 I get attendance records and if a teen has missed class, they don’t play in the games.
 But do you know your child skipped second period math class?
 Are there days when you think your child has gone to school, but the attendance records do not match up?

 Children who are in trouble with alcohol or teenage drug addiction will often begin failing classes, not turning in homework assignments or in general just fall behind.
-“I can’t believe Johnny is failing math, it was always his favorite subject.”
+“I can’t believe Joey is failing math, it was always his favorite subject.”
 A new pattern has emerged and it isn’t pretty.
 Schools have open campuses, allowing kids to come and go.
 They can easily slip into the community and get into trouble.

-Health: As a person slips into alcoholism a variety of physical signs point to drug to the problem.
+Health: As a person slips into alcoholism or teenage drug addiction, a variety of physical signs point to drug to the problem.
 Are they listless all of the time?
 Kids don’t want to get up in the morning anyway, but they don’t always refuse to get moving.
 Weight loss and weight gain are signs.
 Are there changes in eating habits?
 The eyes are an indicator.
 Has the life gone out of their eyes, or is there a major change?

 Appearance: This can be a difficult area to discern, as fashions change and often times what adults feel is acceptable dress may not have anything to do with current trends.
 Watch for changes in dress.
 Does a child lose interest in how they look?
 Kids want to fit in and there is peer pressure influence on the way they dress.
 Girls, especially, are bombarded with images on appearance.
 Has there been an attitude shift?
 Have grooming habits changed?

 Attitude and Behavior: As children enter their teen years it is natural for them to want to break away from the family.
 When kids go to extremes to make sure you don’t know who they’re with or what they are doing, the red flag should go up.
 When they become secretive and guarded, when their privacy at home prevents your open access to them, look for something beyond mere adolescent rebellion.
 These become the warning signs of teenage drug addiction

 Money can be a sign.
 If their only interaction with the parents is to ask for money, and when asked why they need money they refuse to answer, or become indignant, that is an indicator of possible drug abuse.
 Worse yet, they may steal items from home to buy beer or liquor.